Ars-Digitale/java-21-study-guide/docs/module-08/files-path.md

 # Files and Path in Java I/O – Conceptual Foundations and Critical Details

-This section focuses on `Path`, `Files`, and related classes, explaining why they exist, what problems they solve, and how they differ fundamentally from legacy java.io APIs, with special attention to filesystem semantics, path resolution, and common misconceptions.
+This section focuses on `Path`, `File`, `Files`, and related classes, explaining why they exist, what problems they solve, and which are the differences between legacy java.io APIs and NIO v.2 (new I/O APIs), with special attention to filesystem semantics, path resolution, and common misconceptions.

 ## 1. Conceptual Model: Filesystem, Files, Directories, Links, and I/O Targets

 Before understanding Java I/O APIs, it is essential to understand what they interact with.

-Java I/O does not operate in a vacuum: it interacts with filesystem abstractions provided by the operating system.
+**Java I/O** does not operate in a vacuum: it interacts with filesystem abstractions provided by the operating system.

 This section defines those concepts independently of Java, then explains how Java I/O maps onto them and what problems are being solved.

 ## 2. Filesystem – The Global Abstraction

-A filesystem is a structured mechanism provided by an operating system to organize, store, retrieve, and manage data on persistent storage devices.
+A `filesystem` is a structured mechanism provided by an operating system to organize, store, retrieve, and manage data on persistent storage devices.

 At a conceptual level, a filesystem solves several fundamental problems: